1st Note

 KA90 vs Prestige

-The Prestige edges ahead in Touch Reality.
+the Prestige is stronger in piano-like touch.
 The KA90 costs $100 less.
-Choose the Prestige if you prioritize realistic touch.
+Choose the Prestige if piano-like touch matters most.

 Alesis Prestige →